bite-log/bite-log/group_agreement.md

 - Google Doc - Place to input ideas
 - GitHub Projects - Our to-do list / kanban board

+Conflict Resolution Plan:

+- No diva rule.
+- No passive aggressive behavior.
+- Discussion is allowed for 20 mins, but if no resolution there will be a majority-rules vote.

 Other agreements:

 - Work/life balance > everything